Owlspec3086/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+Answer: For Node.js the library is asynchronous and very fast, express setups middlewares to respond to HTTP requests.

 1. Understand and explain the use of Middleware.
+Answer: Middleware is software that provides common services and capabilities to applications outside of what’s offered by the operating system.
+Data management, application services, messaging, authentication, and API management are all commonly handled by middleware.

 1. The basic principles of the REST architectural style.
+Answer:

 1. Understand and explain the use of Express Routers.
+Answer: It's an architecture style for designing loosely coupled applications over HTTP, that is often used in the development of web services.

 1. Describe tooling used to manually test the correctness of an API.
+Answer: Postman or insomnia is used to manually test the correctness of an API

 ## Instructions

 ### Project Structure and Dependencies

-- [ ] Do not move or rename existing files or folders.
+- [x] Do not move or rename existing files or folders.
-- [ ] All necessary libraries are already installed in the project.
+- [x] All necessary libraries are already installed in the project.

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Crate a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
+- [x] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Implement MVP on your newly created `<firstName-lastName>` branch.
+- [x] Implement MVP on your newly created `<firstName-lastName>` branch.
-- [ ] Commit & push your code regularly and meaningfully.
+- [x] Commit & push your code regularly and meaningfully.

 ### Task 2: Project Requirements (MVP)